Saudi Arabia and weapons of mass destruction: Alleged pursuits and statements on nuclear weapons

 In 1987, the Saudi Arabian secret procurement of the CSS-2 intermediate-range ballistic missiles from China raised the concerns of proliferation of missiles during the Iran-Iraq War.
 In 1994, Saudi Arabia was alleged to provide funding of the Iraqi nuclear program in a larger view of transferring the nuclear technology by the defecting senior Saudi diplomat Mohammad al-Khilewi– his claims were later proved unsubstantiated by the U.S. investigators.
 After the U.S. invasion of Iraq in 2003, The Guardian and GlobalSecurity.org reported that Saudi Arabia had renewed its interest in nuclear weapons, while in 2005 The New York Times claimed that U.S. President George W. Bush indicated to British Prime Minister Tony Blair that he was open to a preemptive strikes to prevent Saudi Arabia from acquiring nuclear weapons.

 In 2009, when King Abdullah of Saudi Arabia warned visiting U.S. special envoy to the Middle East Dennis Ross that if Iran crossed the threshold, "we will get nuclear weapons", since then, the Kingdom has sent the Americans numerous signals of its intentions.
 On March 15, 2018 Saudi defense minister and heir to the throne Prince Mohammad bin Salman made such a statement on the CBS 60 Minutes program.

 Over the years, Saudi Arabia has fostered and forged special relations with Pakistan, a nuclear power, and there exists an official agreement focusing primarily on security and defense matters much less than trade and economic development.
 This nature of relationship between an influential Arab state and a nuclear power has attracted substantial speculation of purchasing of a nuclear warhead in the Western news media.

-Although, the Saudi foreign ministry had not confirmed on possibility of purchasing a nuclear warhead, Pakistan through its ambassador, Muhammad Naeem, did reaffirmed the defense ties with the Kingdom in 2012.
+Although, the Saudi foreign ministry had not confirmed on possibility of purchasing a nuclear warhead, Pakistan through its ambassador, Naeem Khan, did reaffirmed the defense ties with the Kingdom in 2012.

 In 2013, the BBC Persia, using multiple sources from previously reported, had fueled this speculations furthermore when leveling the serious allegations on Saudi Arabia by approaching to Pakistan for purchasing the nuclear warhead with a "belief" that they are able to gain access to nuclear weapons "at will".
 The European and Israeli diplomats did echoed the BBC Persia's report indicating that nuclear warheads which have been manufactured in Pakistan by the request of Riyadh, are "ready for delivery."